Frequently Asked Questions

 How big is the dealer table and space?
 Each table is eight feet long and 30 inches wide with 7.5 feet of space behind them, totaling a floor space of 10×10 feet feet.
 Each table includes two chairs.

-How do I get a dealer form?
-You may get an informational package by contacting Jennifer Hodges at email@example.com and he will send you a package either through e-mail or snail mail.
+How do I get a vendor application?
+You may get an informational package by contacting Jennifer Hodges at email@example.com and she will send you a package either through e-mail or snail mail.
 They can also be downloaded here.

 I am an artist.
 Will there be an “Artist Alley” and how can I be involved?
 Yes there will be an “Artist Alley” which will be operated under a juried system.
 Artists can apply for a space at no cost, which will be reviewed by a committee of local artists who will make the final decisions on who gets in.
-We accept applications for Artist Alley from June 1-15 annually.
+We accept applications for Artist Alley annually throughout the month of February.
 If you are accepted you will be contacted by phone, and at that point you will have 15 days to pay for your spot or your table will go to an artist on the waiting list.
 The application during acceptance times can be downloaded here.
-For more information or to make sure you will receive one contact Mark Hodges at email@example.com; if you wish to be placed on an email list then write Mark Hodges at firstname.lastname@example.org.
+For more information or to make sure you will receive one contact Mark Hodges at firstname.lastname@example.org; if you wish to be placed on an email list then write Mark Hodges at email@example.com.

 I vend at other conventions.
 Can I get some flyers to distribute?
 Yes.
-Please contact Mark Hodges at email@example.com and he will gladly send you some flyers; please put the word “postcards” in the subject line.
+Please contact Rosie McCollom at firstname.lastname@example.org and she will gladly send you some flyers; please put the word “postcards” in the subject line.